Ghosts of the landscape- Hen Harrier Day 2021

 Why should we protect hen harriers?

 In addition to the message that these are precious and iconic birds worthy of conservation in their own right, almost everyone has an interest in preventing the illegal persecution of hen harriers.
 It will help the birds to recover – and recreate the full range of species which should be present on English moorlands, it will help conservation organisations and the police who can divert their resources to other much-needed work and it will help responsible land managers who do not tolerate crimes against birds of prey on their land, whose reputation would no longer be damaged by those who choose to act outside the law.

 Hen harriers are precious and iconic birds worthy of conservation in their own right.
 Almost everyone has an interest in preventing the illegal persecution of hen harriers.
 It will not only help the birds to recover – and recreate the full range of species which should be present on English moorlands, it will also help conservation organisations and the police who can divert their resources to other much-needed work.
 Responsible land managers, who do not tolerate crimes against birds of prey on their land, will also benefit as their reputation would no longer be damaged by those who choose to act outside the law.

 Our position on the alleged killing of hen harriers

 Derbyshire Wildlife Trust is totally opposed to the illegal persecution of all wildlife – including hen harriers.
 We have added our support to Hen Harrier Day to oppose the illegal persecution of one of the UK’s rarest birds.
 We are also concerned about the illegal persecution of other upland birds of prey such as peregrine and goshawk.

 Why is Hen Harrier Day held annually in August?

-The grouse shooting season starts every year on 12th August, so Hen Harrier Day is held annually on the weekend prior to this date to add to public and media awareness immediately before the shooting starts.
+The grouse shooting season starts every year on 12th August, so Hen Harrier Day is held just before the shooting begins to add to public and media awareness immediately before the shooting starts.